James Holmes (mass murderer): Trial

 On February 27, 2014, Arapahoe County District Court Judge Carlos Samour set the start of Holmes' trial for October 14.
 The trial was delayed to December 8 upon a defense request for a continuance to further evaluate Holmes' mental condition.
 On that date, the trial was again postponed, as Holmes' lawyers asked for another continuance to further prepare their case and review the paperwork of evidence.

 Jury selection eventually started on January 20, 2015, after a request by Holmes' lawyers for yet another continuance was denied.
 The juror selection process lasted three months and summoned 9,000 candidates, making it the largest jury summons in U.S. history.
 On April 15, selection ended, with a total of nineteen women and five men serving.
 There were concerns about the selection of the jurors, as at least two from the pool of twelve primary jurors, along with twelve alternates, had ties to the 1999 Columbine High School massacre: "Juror No. 535", was the aunt of a Columbine survivor; and "Juror No. 737", was a student there at the time and was also a former friend of the shooters.

 The trial began on April 27 with opening arguments by the prosecution explaining that Holmes intentionally went to the movie theater that evening with the deliberate intent to kill as many people as possible in a mass shooting spree.
-The defense opened their argument by admitting the facts that Holmes was the shooter, but said that he was mentally ill with severe schizophrenia and was never in control of his right mind.
+The defense opened their argument by admitting the fact that Holmes was the shooter, but said that he was mentally ill with severe schizophrenia and was never in control of his right mind.
 Starting on April 28, and over the next few weeks, prosecution testimony included various survivors of the massacre and enumerated the after-effects on the survivors.

 On May 26, the notebook Holmes mailed to his psychiatrist hours prior to the shooting was presented as evidence.
 There had previously been intense debate as to whether the notebook was eligible as evidence and should be admitted, since it detailed Holmes' thoughts.
 Prosecutors argued the content in Holmes' notebook, which had attack plans, proved the shooting was premeditated, while Holmes' attorneys argued that his writing indicated his mental illness.